 Colorado Paramedic Training

-- Front Range Community College is located in Westminster and offers a pre-paramedic certificate and a paramedic certificate.
+- Front Range Community College is located in Westminster and offers a clinical EMT certificate program, which is designed to be a pre-paramedic program.
+This program can help prepare students to apply to paramedic school.

-- Pikes Peak Community College, in Colorado Springs, offers a paramedic-level associate's degree in emergency medical services.
+- Pikes Peak Community College, in Colorado Springs, offers a paramedic-level associate's degree and certificate in emergency medical services.

 Find schools that offer these popular programs